jackdaus/aesiio-site/src/pages/about.md

 title: About
 ---
 # About
 Hey!
 My name is `Jack Daus`.
-I’m a software developer interested in building augmented reality (AR) applications.
-I'm a graduate student at George Mason University over in Virginia.
-Welcome to my site!
-I write tutorials about AR techonology and host some info about my personal projects.
-This website was build with [Docusaurus](https://docusaurus.io/)!
+I’m a full-time software developer building AR/VR applications.
+I'm also a computer science masters student at George Mason University.
+On this site, I am writing tutorials for AR/VR development.
+You can also find some info about my personal projects.
+This website was build with [Docusaurus](https://docusaurus.io/) (which I highly recommend).

 ![me](/img/me.jpg)